-There is one problem with leaving the unused core up.
-When I went to connect via my iPhone, iPad, and another PC they all wanted me to decomission the NEW Core.
-Since I obviously did not want to do that I eventually figured out that I could just turn off the service on the old Core, connect these new devices to the new Core and then bring the old one back online since I still needed it as an endpoint.
+There is a problem with leaving an unused ROCK core up.
+When I went to connect via my iPhone, iPad, and another PC they all wanted me to decommission the NEW Core.
+Since I obviously did not want to do that I eventually figured out that I could temporarily turn off the service on the old Core, connect these new devices to the new Core and then bring the old one back online since I still needed it as an endpoint.

 It would be slicker to either have two versions of ROCK or be able to selectively disable the server service while leaving Bridge up…

 ROCK is intended to run the core.
 Even the name Roon Optimised Core Kit indicates this.
 Rather than misuse Rock, if you want an endpoint install your choice of Linux distro, windows, osx or whatever and then install roonbridge.